The Parker Endowment

 - What is the size of Parker’s current endowment?

-- How does that compare with our peer schools and comparable schools nationally?
+- How does that compare with peer schools?

 - How can I give to endowment?